Travel Guides: Italy Travel Guide: Overview

 In Southern Europe—right in the heart of the Mediterranean—lies a boot-shaped country stuffed to the brim with culture, history and fine cuisine.

 The map says Italy.
 The "heel of the boot."
 Though you may feel you've strayed into Greece.
 And that's part of Puglia's appeal.
 Endless olive groves.
 A rugged coastline and the blue-green Adriatic.
 The people are welcoming and down-to-earth.
 The cuisine rustic and satisfying.
-You've found your perfect escape.
+Our Puglia bike tour is the perfect escape.

 THIS ITINERARY: 6 days, 5 nights